anitab0402/Goodreads-ML-Project-CIS4130/README.md

 - Significant correlation between review length and rating.
 - Predictive model achieved an RMSE of X and R-squared of Y.
 - Visualizations included bar charts and scatter plots to highlight key trends.
+- Best Model tested achieved an AUC of 0.837